robert-koch-institut/igsupload/README.md

 BASE_URL="https://API-Base-URL"
 ```

-You will probably get a .p12 certificate from DEMIS.
+You will probably receive a .p12 certificate from DEMIS.
 For this appiclication you will need a key.pem and cert.pem file.
 With these two bash commands you are able to convert the .p12 certificate in the key.pem and cert.pem files.

 ```bash
 # <path-to-p12> = Pfad zur .p12-Datei